puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 9. Finally, run `service ntpd start`.

-> Puppet is now managing NTP on the `agent.1` node.
-So, for example, if you forget to restart the NTP service after running `ntpdate`, PE will automatically restart it on the next puppet run.
+> Puppet is now managing NTP on the `agent.1` and `master.example` nodes.
+So, for example, if you forget to restart the NTP service on one of those nodes after running `ntpdate`, PE will automatically restart it on the next puppet run.

 #### Setting Class Parameters